The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 IV.
 MISSION

-As a nonprofit, volunteer-based organization, the mission of CALTA is to:
+As a nonprofit, volunteer-run organization, the mission of CALTA is to:

 - promote women's tennis in the Charleston Area